AugurProject/augur-walkthrough/reporting.md

 ## Notes

 Account balances can be seen using flash get-balance script.
+However, balances should also be checked in the UI.

 [Back to Main Menu/Intro](https://github.com/AugurProject/augur-walkthrough/)